ashish-1221/Twilio-Django-Implementation/README.md

 # Twilio-Django-Implementation

-Integrate twilio with SMS functionality into React + Django web app
+Integrating twilio with SMS functionality into a ReactJS + Django web app

+## Functionalities